Ordisoftware/Hebrew-Calendar/README.md

 #### 2022.09.25 - Version 9.33

+- Fix null exception when clicking on image in reminder box.
-- Fix an exception can occur on session ending.
+- Fix null exception can occur on session ending.

 #### 2022.09.14 - Version 9.32